statamic/docs/content/collections/docs/antlers.md

 Antlers view files are often called templates.
 Any files in your `resources/views` directory using an `.antlers.html` file extension will be parsed with the Antlers engine.

 :::tip
 The `.antlers.html` extension is important.
-Without it your template **will not be parsed** render as static HTML.
+Without it, your template will be rendered as **unparsed, static HTML**.
 :::

 ## Antlers Syntax